What COVID-19 has taught me so far.

 And finally, for other entrepreneurs, who may be worried sick about keeping your lights on.
 For those dreading to say bye to a team who is like your extended family.
 I would just say hope for the best, but plan for the worst.
 Be wise.
 Think outside the box on possible diversification, of complementary business opportunities.
 Of partnerships and tie-ups.
 Of additional lines of credit from your banks.
 Of rental reductions from your landlords.
 Of providing for your employees, yet preserving whatever cash you can.

-If there is any help that I can personally offer (or anyone at The Talent Enterprise) please do feel free to reach out.
+If there is any help that I can personally offer (or anyone at Mercer Talent Enterprise) please do feel free to reach out.
 For a coaching session.
 For a resume review.
 For an assessment to discuss your next career move.
 For technology advice.
 For brand advice.
 For HR advice.
 For anything that may help you get through these difficult times.

 In the meanwhile, hug your loved ones a bit tighter.
 Do what you can to support others in need.
 Do the right thing.
 Stay home.
 And importantly, thank those battling it out the front lines, so we can get a decent night’s sleep tonight.